-St Leger Homes has a wide ranging, large number of stakeholders and partner organisations, with strategic, operational and governance arrangements in place to ensure we optimise engagement and foster strong relationships with them, and how they are considered in our decision making.
-These include City of Doncaster Council (CDC), employees, tenants, Department of Work & Pensions (DWP), Team Doncaster, Doncaster Chamber of Commerce, Doncaster College, health services, emergency services, procurement consortia, Citizens Advice Bureau (CAB), Community First Credit Union, suppliers, and trade unions, among many others.
-We are members of or lead on many strategic boards as well as many community agencies and groups, involvement in these groups is fundamental in St Leger Homes understanding the challenges facing the borough and also developing our own services.
+St Leger Homes has a wide ranging, large number of stakeholders and partner organisations, with strategic, operational and governance arrangements in place to ensure we optimise engagement and foster strong relationships with them and how they are considered in our decision making.
+These include City of Doncaster Council (CDC), employees, tenants, Department of Work & Pensions (DWP), Team Doncaster, Doncaster Chamber of Commerce, Doncaster College, health services, locality framework partnership groups, emergency services, procurement consortia, Citizens Advice Bureau (CAB), Community First Credit Union, suppliers, trade unions and others.
+We are members of many strategic boards as well as many community agencies and groups, involvement in these groups is fundamental in St Leger Homes understanding the challenges facing the City and also developing our own services.

-The following paragraphs summarise how the Directors have fulfilled their duties in this regard, and in doing so have regarded (amongst other matters):
+The following paragraphs summarise how the Directors have fulfilled their duties in this regard and in doing so have regarded (amongst other matters):